Marketplace-development/even-groups-a-d2024-group8/README.md

 ### Explanation of the Code

-- SECRET_KEY: This key is used by Flask to securely sign cookies and session data
+- SECRET_KEY: This key is used by Flask to securely sign cookies and session data.

 - SQLALCHEMY_DATABASE_URI: This setting defines the connection URL for the database.

 - SQLALCHEMY_TRACK_MODIFICATIONS: This setting ensures that Flask does not track changes in the database.
-This is disabled for better performance
+This is disabled for better performance.

 ## 🗂️ Models